TrW236/Udacity.SelfDriving.Term1.VehiclesDetection/README.md

 # Vehicle Detection Project

-## Other Nessesary Files and Dependencies
+## Other Necessary Files and Dependencies

 Please visit the [repository](https://github.com/udacity/CarND-Vehicle-Detection) from Udacity